Dawn McGregor, Counsellor and Psychotherapist. Ba (Hons) (Bacp Reg)

-As a therapist I provide a caring and safe place to help you explore your life difficulty.
-Confidential, professional support in a space where you will be respected, listened to and importantly heard.
-A time for you to be able to re-evaluate and share with me what maybe causing you distress.
-I believe that healing is a process that we can all access and aim to help you deal with and overcome issues that are causing you emotional pain or making you feel uncomfortable.
-I faithfully support a person to develop as an individual.
+As a therapist I provide a caring and safe place to help you explore your life pain and difficulties.
+Confidential, professional, non-judgemental support in a space where you will be respected, listened to and importantly heard.
+The sessions are a time for you to be able to re-evaluate and freely share with me what maybe causing you distress.
+Helping to empower you with strategies, helping you and your relationship with life transform and grow with knowledge, insight, solutions, choices and freedom from the weight of life problems.

-I provide psychotherapy and counselling for adults, couples and young people.
-I have experience across a range of issues (listed below) and specialise in working with the disruption and pain of relationship failure.
-I have my own private practice but have previously worked for the National Health Service and for two different counselling charity organisations.
+I provide integrative psychotherapy and counselling for adults, couples and young people.
+My training and experience works with a wide range of difficulties and issues (listed below).
+I have my own private practice (Butterfly Counselling and Psychotherapy) and have previously worked for the National Health Service and for two different counselling charity organisations.

 - Relationship issues